SEED-platform/seed/docs/source/help.rst

 https://github.com/SEED-platform

-The SEED developer's forum contains various topics and joining enables you to connect with other developers.
-It is recommended to join this forum to sumbit developer questions, featuers requests, and report issues as needed.
-Also, submitting issues on Github is encouraged.
+The SEED Developers Forum contains various topics and joining enables you to connect with other developers.
+It is recommended to join this forum to submit developer questions, features requests, and report issues as needed.
+Also, submitting issues on GitHub is encouraged.

 https://lists.buildingenergytools.org/g/SEEDdevelopers/topics